Help Us Protect the High Desert Sagebrush Corridor

 A diverse group of animals inhabits Sheldon and Hart Mountain refuges.
 Most notable are the herds of pronghorn antelope.
 These denizens of the open range were nearly extinct 70 years ago, but their numbers have rebounded today thanks to the protections afforded by havens like these.
 The greater sage-grouse, a sagebrush-dependent bird that is a candidate for the Endangered Species list, lives in the rolling hills and valleys of this landscape.

 Another important resident is the pygmy rabbit.
 These small rabbits have recently been listed as endangered due to habitat loss and fragmentation caused by agriculture, development and energy production.
-A wide variety of waterfowl can be found here, including Canada goose and white pelicans.
+A wide variety of waterfowl can be found here, including Canada geese and white pelicans.
 Bighorn sheep live in the high, rocky sections of these refuges.
-Sheldon and Hart Mountain also harbor populations of mountain lions, bobcats, marmots and kangaroo rats, among other species.
+Sheldon and Hart Mountain wildlife refuges also harbor populations of mountain lions, bobcats, marmots and kangaroo rats, among other species.

-What NWRA is doing:
+What The Refuge Association is doing:

-NWRA is working with the U.S. Fish and Wildlife Service and a range of other partners to safeguard the Sagebrush Steppe Corridor.
+The Refuge Association is working with the U.S. Fish and Wildlife Service and a range of other partners to safeguard the Sagebrush Steppe Corridor.
 Among other actions, we are:

 - Developing a vision and long-range conservation plan for protecting this landscape;